Zulko/moviepy/README.rst

 Contribute
 ----------

 MoviePy is open-source software originally written by Zulko_ and released under the MIT licence.
-The project is hosted on Github_, where everyone is welcome to contribute, ask for help or simply give feedback.
+The project is hosted on GitHub_, where everyone is welcome to contribute, ask for help or simply give feedback.

 You can also discuss the project on Reddit_ (preferred over GitHub issues for usage/examples), Gitter_ or the mailing list moviepy@librelist.com.